shipshapecode/website-nuxt/content/blog/posts/2022-06-23-welcome-to-shepherd-10.md

 })
 ```

-We now resolve the `attachTo.element` in the `before-show` phase which by its name resolves the attachTo specifications just once before the Shepherd Step is shown on the DOM.
-By also **memoizing** the attachTo resolution, the Shepherd 10 delivers a more performant experience to users as they navigate each step in a tour.
+We now resolve the `attachTo` options in the `before-show` phase which by its name resolves the attachTo specifications just once before the Shepherd Step is shown on the DOM.
+By also **memoizing** the attachTo resolution, Shepherd 10 delivers a more performant experience to users as they navigate each step in a tour.

 ## Memo-what?